Shravantisy/Project_3-Montana_uni-/README.md

 4.Scipy approach(used Chi-square Test )

-*The hypotheses to be tested in the experiment are the following:
+### The hypotheses to be tested in the experiment are the following:

-Null Hypothesis: all variants have the same CTR.
+1.Null Hypothesis: all variants have the same CTR.

-Alternative Hypothesis: there is a difference in the CTR for the different variants.
+2.Alternative Hypothesis: there is a difference in the CTR for the different variants.

-*How do we decide who's the best?
+### How do we decide who's the best?

--Click-through rate (CTR) for the homepage.
+1.Click-through rate (CTR) for the homepage.

--Drop-off rate for the category pages.
+2.Drop-off rate for the category pages.

--Homepage-return rate for the category pages.
+3.Homepage-return rate for the category pages.